Q: How do I update my member address and profile?

 Q: How can I find information on fieldwork?

-A: Visit the Education & Careers section on this Web site for general fieldwork information.
-For specific questions, contact the AOTA Education and Professional Development Department by e-mail at email@example.com, or call 800-729-2682.
+A: Visit the Fieldwork Education section of the Web site for general fieldwork information.
+For specific questions, contact the AOTA Education and Professional Development Department by e-mail at firstname.lastname@example.org, or call 800-729-2682.

 Q: How do I apply for internships at AOTA headquarters?